 [Rig Veda, 10.95]

 In Jamini Mahabharat, there is another story of Urvashi, when she insulted Rishi Durvasa.
 Rishi Durvasa cursed her to become a mare.
-When she pleaded for forgiveness, Rishi reduced the curse such that she will become mare only in the daytime, and in the night she will regain her apsara form and will be only able to be in full form throughout the day only when 3 and a half vajras come together.
+When she pleaded for forgiveness, Rishi reduced the curse such that she will become a mare only in the daytime, and in the night she will regain her apsara form and will be only able to be in full form throughout the day only when 3 and a half vajras come together.
 Then a series of events occur after which she was relieved of the curse.

 Once Arjuna had visited heaven along with his Gandharva friend.
 He watches the performance of Urvashi.
 Later Indra asked Urvashi to spend some leisure time with Arjuna.
 But when she tried to lure him, he denied the proposal saying that she was the wife of one of his ancestor Pururva, so he respected her and can’t accept her proposal.
 Furious Urvashi cursed Arjuna that since he had not behaved in a manly way with her, therefore, he will have to live as a female.
-It was because of this curse that Arjuna had to later act as a female called ‘Bhrehenala’ in the last one year exile when they have to be hidden in disguise.
+It was because of this curse that Arjuna had to later act as a female called ‘Bhrehenala’ in the last year of exile when they have to be hidden in disguise.
 This story is present in Mahabharata.

 Rambha is known as the Queen of the Apsaras.
-Her accomplishments in the arts of dancing, music, and beauty was unrivaled.
+Her accomplishments in the arts of dancing, music, and beauty were unrivaled.
 She was often asked by the king of the Devas, Indra to break the Tapasya of sages so that the purity of their penance is tested against temptation, and also that the order of the three worlds remains undisturbed by any one man’s mystical powers.
 When she tried to disturb the penance of Rishi Vishwamitra (who was meditating to become a Brahmarishi), she is cursed by him to become a rock for 10,000 years till a Brahmin delivers her from the curse.

 In the epic Ramayana, Rambha is violated by Ravana, king of Lanka, who is thereby cursed by Brahma that if he violates another woman again, his head will burst.
 This curse protects the chastity of Sita, the wife of Lord Rama when she is kidnapped by Ravana.